 The Default Way

-Let’s say you execute a two waypoint mission, by default, the vehicle will go to waypoint 000 then, it’ll turn and travel to waypoint 001 and stop.
+Let’s say you execute a two waypoint mission, by default, the vehicle will go to waypoint 000 then, it’ll turn, travel to waypoint 001, and then stop.

 Look at the Wall

 But, let’s say you want to do a wall inspection.
-You probably don’t want the vehicle looking at waypoint 001, you’d rather have the vehicle, you know, watching the wall.
+You don’t want the vehicle looking at waypoint 001, you’d rather have the vehicle watching the wall.

-You can set this using the waypoint editor.
-Open the editor by right-clicking the waypoint and selecting Edit Waypoint.
+You can do this by using a fixed heading.
+You can command the vehicle to hold a fixed heading as it travels to a waypoint using the waypoint editor.
+To open the editor, right-click the waypoint (in this case waypoint 001) and select Edit Waypoint.
 This will open the waypoint editor window.
-For the wall inspection, you want to choose Along Line, this will command the vehicle to look at the line as it goes to waypoint 001.
+In the Heading options, click the Fixed checkbox, and then enter the heading to want the vehicle to hold.
+This will command the vehicle to hold that specific heading as it goes to waypoint 001.
 Then, all you need to do is execute the mission.

 Add More Detail